kurianbenoy/myblog/posts/2020/2020-08-09-Mindmaster.md

 ---
+aliases:
+- /books/2020/08/09/Mindmaster
+author: kurianbenoy
+categories:
+- books
+date: '2020-08-09'
 layout: post
+readtime: true
 title: Notable quotes from Mind master - Viswanathan Anand
-author: kurianbenoy
-tags: [books]
-readtime: true

 ---

 Hello all, I am back with a few notable quotes from Mind Master by Viswanathan Anand.
 I am not a chess expert and know some of the basic moves.
 I recently picked up chess, after seeing Pranav Shridhar and Joel